corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/introduction.md

 then start to break it up in smaller payments, allowing the following settings to be tweaked:

-* Number of states to be transferred in one transaction
+* Number of states to be transferred in one transaction.
-* Number of change states created per transaction (i.e. the number of output states of the transaction)
+* Number of change states created per transaction (that is, the number of output states of the transaction).
-* Number of input states to a new transaction (i.e. pay a larger sums from change shards of the previous transaction).
+* Number of input states to a new transaction (that is, pay a larger sums from change shards of the previous transaction).

-Advanced tests also include testing e.g. connecting to the target node via float/firewall.
+Advanced tests also include testing - for example, connecting to the target node via float/firewall.